Nissedal Municipality: Etymology

-A man in a traditional red hat by F. C. Lund.

-The municipality (originally the parish) is named after the Nissedalen valley (Nizidalr) since the first Nissedal Church was built in the valley.
+The municipality (originally the parish) is named after the Nissedal valley (Nizidalr) since the first Nissedal Church was built in the valley.
 Nissedal was first mentioned in a written source in the 1300s under the name Nizudal.
 The current written form first emerged in the 1400s.
 The first element of the municipal name comes from the local lake Nisser, which was historically spelled Nizir.
 The first element is the lake name comes from the local river Nið, the old name for the river Nidelva.
 The last element of the lake name is sær which means "inland sea" or "large lake".
 Thus it is "the inland sea that feeds the river Nidelva".
 The last element of the municipal name is dalr which means "valley" or "dale".

-Today, the name Nissedal refers to three geographical areas: 1) the municipality of Nissedal, 2) the Nissedal parish in the Church of Norway which includes the villages on both sides of the lake Nisser, and 3) the villages of Nordbygda and Kyrkjebygda that are jointly referred to as "Nissedal village".
+Today, the name Nissedal refers to three geographical areas: 1) Nissedal Municipality, 2) the Nissedal parish in the Church of Norway which includes the villages on both sides of the lake Nisser, and 3) the villages of Nordbygda and Kyrkjebygda that are jointly referred to as "Nissedal village".